CopterExpress/clover/docs/en/ssh-keys.md

 SSH (*secure shell*) is a network protocol that allows you to remotely control the operating system on the computer you are connected to.
 It is similar to a protocol such as *telnet*, but allows you to encrypt network traffic during interaction.
 Thus, the transfer of passwords and other secret information is hidden.
 The Raspberry Pi operating system supports SSH communication, like many other common Linux-based systems.

 SSH allows you not only to organize work in the command shell, but also to transfer files, as well as tunnel transmitted data from other protocols, such as information from a video camera or telemetry.
-In addition, SSH supports several authentication modes (that is, verification of the connecting user), with its help it is possible to connect to the Clover not only using a password, but also password-free access (authentication by a key pair, i.e. ssh keys).
+In addition, SSH supports several authentication modes (that is, verification of the connecting user), with its help it is possible to connect to the Clover not only using a password, but also password-free access (authentication by a key pair, i.e. SSH keys).

 ## Password authentication